pnordahl/monorail/README.md

 EOF
 ```

 This will run for a moment, printing output from stdout and stderr for us to observe.
-Now, run the command again with and additional flag `-v` to print useful workflow statements, and ensure that your log tailing window is in view:
+Now, run the command again with and additional flag `-v` to print useful workflow statements (`-vv` and `-vvv` print even more), and ensure that your log tailing window is in view:

 ```sh
 monorail -v run -c hello -t rust